rafaelwi/rnote/README.md

-# Untitled Notetaking Document Format
+# Rafael's Notetaking Document Format
 A compiled document format that is intended to simplify notetaking with a clean syntax and customizability.
+Allows documents to be compiled to PDF or markdown.